 “Vehicle Sales, Small Dealership” means a business specializing in the sale of a limited number of new and/or used vehicles, with no more than three (3) vehicles displayed outside at any one time and with no more than a total of eight (8) vehicles stored on-site at any given time and licensed as required by the State of Utah.
 A small dealership may be permitted as an accessory use to a related business on the same property and under the same ownership.

-“Vending cart” means a small wheeled, nonmotorized device from which to sell food and/or merchandise for immediate consumption or use.
-(May not be needed)

 “Warehouse and Distribution Facilities” means buildings used primarily for the inside storage and distribution of goods and materials, which include land and buildings used as a relay station for the transfer of goods from one vehicle or party to another, and the parking and storage of tractor and/or other trailer units.

 Water Pumping Plant and Reservoir” means a natural or artificial water storage basin with a pumping station to distribute potable or irrigation water.